 The Home is also not able to meet the needs of children with profound learning disabilities.
-The Home aims to meet the needs of young people with a range of challenging behaviours, which make it difficult for them to live with their families.
+The Home is registered to look after young people with emotional and behavioural difficulties.

-Our first priority is the children we serve therefore we have a duty to protect but we also have a responsibility to the local community of which we are a part.
+Our priority is the children that we serve and therefore we have a duty to protect but we also have a responsibility to the local community of which we are a part.
 For these reasons we may not be able to meet the needs of children with the following needs or behaviours:

-- Young people requiring specialist residential mental health care necessitated by psychiatric diagnosis - Young people who have a recognised addiction to drugs or alcohol.
-(As opposed to substance misuse). - Young people who have a history of sexual offences and / or present with persistent sexually abusive behaviour. - Young offenders with a recent history of persistent serious offences against property e.g. burglary and car crime. - Young people with a history of violent offences and/ or persistent violent behaviours e.g. a record of serious assaults on other young people and/ or staff. - Young people with a recorded history of arson or persistent dangerous fire lighting. - Young People on Remand
+- Young people requiring specialist residential mental health care necessitated by psychiatric diagnosis. - Young people who have a recognised addiction to drugs or alcohol.
+(As opposed to substance misuse). - Young people who have a history of sexual offences and / or present with persistent sexually abusive behaviour.

+- Young offenders with a recent history of persistent serious offences against property e.g., burglary and car crime. - Young people with a history of violent offences and/ or persistent violent behaviours e.g., a record of serious assaults on other young people and/ or staff.
+Young people with a recorded history of arson or persistent dangerous fire lighting. - Young People on Remand.

 Any young person with one more of these or similar behaviours will be risk assessed by the Registered Manager.
-Admission will only be considered if there is no significant identified risk to himself or herself, other young people, staff or the local community.
+Admission will only be considered if there is no significant identified risk to himself/herself/themselves, other young people, staff or the local community.